Electrical, Electronic and Computer Engineering

 Circuit Design, Springer, 1995

-J. Jones, A. Flynn: Mobile Robots, 2nd Ed., AK Peters,
+J. Jones, A. Flynn: Mobile Robots, 2nd Ed., AK

-1999
+Peters, 1999

 Kernighan, Ritchie: The C Programming Language,

-alternatively: <any C programming book>
+<any C programming book>

-Course Notes: see link (pdf format)
+Lecture Notes: see link (VPN required!)

 Lectopia Recording: see link

-OLCR Registration: see link
+OLCR Registration: see

 Tutorials: